 The McMillans have exhibited large scale video installations at Mass MoCA in Massachusetts, the Kunsthallen Brandts Museum in Odense, Denmark, The State Museum of Contemporary Art in Thessaloniki, Greece, The RISD Museum in Rhode Island and the deCordova Museum in Massachusetts.
 Their work has been included in 2014 Nuit Blanche in Toronto 2012 deCordova Biennial, the 2nd Thessaloniki Biennale of Contemporary Art, the 10th International Istanbul Biennial and was featured in a 2013 internationally broadcast video art festival in a solo exhibition curated by Paolo Colombo during the Ikono On-Air Festival in Berlin.
 They’ve received grants from the Harpo Foundation and the Kittredge Fund and have been reviewed in Art in America.
 The McMillans have been artists in residence in Barcelona, Los Angeles, Athens, and Turku, Finland.
 Their work has been featured in film festivals in New York, London, Los Angeles, Switzerland, Austria, Croatia, Greece and Romania.

-Megan McMillan (born 1975, Dallas, TX) is a full-time faculty member at the School of the Museum of Fine Arts in Boston.
+Megan McMillan (born 1975, Dallas, TX) is a professor of practice at the School of the Museum of Fine Arts at Tufts in Boston.
 Murray McMillan (born 1973, Dallas, TX) is an associate professor at Roger Williams University in Rhode Island.
 The McMillans have been married since 1997.